 IN THE CODE QUALITY WELD INDUSTRY THAT TYPICALLY WELDS PIPES AND PRESSURE VESSELS, YOU WILL HEAR

 MANY MIG AND FLUX CORED WELD

-Management and the increased Weld Liabilty Consequences that
+Management and Liabilty Consequences from

-Lack of Weld Process / Control Expertise.
+Lack of Weld Process Expertise and Ownership.

 executive in an industry that daily deals with critical weld applications,